 Welcome to the ultimate guide to Columbus Lake!
 Article topics include:

 - Vacation Planning Tools

 - Things to Do

 - Statistics / Weather / Helpful Links

 Looking for Columbus Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Columbus Lake is a hidden gem on the road less taken.
 The nearly 700-acre lake is just north of Sugar Camp in the Northwoods tourism region of Wisconsin.
 Columbus Lake has sandy banks and tree lined shores, perfect for wildlife habitat and wading during the warm summer months.

 Columbus Lake just a 15 minute drive from three communities: Rhinelander, Three Lakes or Eagle River.
 Its shores are largely undeveloped.
 Most of the frontage is private, except two fairly isolated parcels of state land touching the lake on the north and northeast shorelines.
 There are no public boat launches; only “wilderness type access” is available to the public.

 Columbus Lake is what Department of Natural Resource agents call a branch lake meaning water flows in and out of the lake.
 This helps keep the water quality good.
 So good in fact that the lake is not actively stocked, the species in Columbus Lake are self-sustaining.
 Columbus contains muskellunge, northern pike, walleye, largemouth bass, smallmouth bass and pan fish.